 Taj Lake Palace

-There are three restaurants and one bar; Jharokha - an informal all day restaurant serving both buffet and a la carte from around the world, Neel Kahal - a fine dining option specialising in signature Rajasthani food which overlooks the famous lily pond (only open for dinner), and Bhairo - a breathtaking rooftop contemporary western cuisine restaurant offering scintillating views of the beautifully lit Palace of the King of Mewar and the sparkling waters of Lake Pichola (only open for dinner).
-Amritsagar is the bar and lounge with a good collection of wine, fine single malts and cigars.
+There are three restaurants and one bar; Jharokha is an informal all-day restaurant serving both buffet and a la carte from around the world.
+Neel Kahal, overlooking the picturesque lily pond, is a fine dining option which opens for dinner, and specialises in signature Rajasthani food.
+Bhairo is a breathtaking rooftop restaurant with scintillating views of the beautifully lit Palace of the King of Mewar and the sparkling waters of Lake Pichola.
+It offers contemporary western cuisine and is only open for dinner.
+Amritsagar is the bar and lounge with a great wine selection, fine single malts and cigars.
 24-hour in-room dining is also available to all guests, as well as private dining options and for the ultimate private dinner package, an evening on the royal barge ‘Gangaur’, equipped with seven rowers, private dance performers and your own private chef.

 The hotel also has a fitness centre and a Jiva spa.
 The spa boat is an exclusive experience unlike any other and is something we highly recommend!
 There is one outdoor swimming pool which is heated in winter, and although relatively small, the pool terrace has lovely views of the City Palace.

 - Leslie Siben, India

 - Matthew Nicklin, North India